unifiedjs/handbook/readme.md

 ### Constructing an AST

 In order to form an AST, unified takes an input string and passes that to a tokenizer.
-A tokenizer breaks up the input into tokens based on a syntax.
+A tokenizer breaks up the input into tokens based on the syntax.
 In unified the tokenizer and lexer are coupled.
 When syntax is found the string is "eaten" and it's given metadata like node type (this is the "lexer").